-Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, assurance from management and reviews performed by the management team, the Board, with the concurrence of the Audit Committee, is of the opinion that the Group's internal controls, including financial, operational and compliance and information technology controls, and risk management systems, were adequate and effective for FY2015.
+Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, assurance from management and reviews performed by the management and risk management team, the Board, with the concurrence of the Audit Committee, is of the opinion that the Group's internal controls, including financial, operational and compliance and information technology controls, and risk management systems, were adequate and effective in FY2016.

-The Board has received assurance from the CEO and Financial Controller that
+The Board has received assurance from the CEO and the Group Financial Controller in respect of FY2016 that

-- (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and - (b) the Company maintains an effective risk management and internal control system.
+- (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances; and - (b) the Group maintains an effective risk management and internal control system.